ALandauer/HR-VPTM-AKL/README.md

 # NOTE: This is a development version of the [HR-VPTM code released by the Franck Lab](https://github.com/FranckLab/HR-VPTM)

-## LFM2PT: Light field microscopy multi-particle tracking from high-speed video
+## HR-VPTM (High-Rate Volumetric Particle Tracking Microscopy): Light field microscopy-based multi-particle tracking from high-speed video

+HR-VPTM is a script bundle that feeds light field microscopy (LFM) data to volumetric particle tracking (PT) for reconstructing 3D volumetric displacements and strains from LFM images of fluorescent microparticles.

 ## Purpose
-This repository contains the MATLAB m-files for LFM2PT along with synthetic example images.
-The algorithm relies on two primary precursor code: oLaF (https://gitlab.lrz.de/IP/olaf) and SerialTrack ([link](https://github.com/FranckLab/SerialTrack)).
-For the official release version of the code (now called HR-VPTM) see: [HR-VPTM on the FranckLab GitHub](https://github.com/FranckLab/HR-VPTM)
+This repository contains the MATLAB m-files for HR-VPTM along with synthetic example images.
+The algorithm relies on two primary precursor code: oLaF (https://gitlab.lrz.de/IP/olaf) and SerialTrack (early development fork from https://github.com/FranckLab/SerialTrack, which in turn uses modified part2track https://github.com/Part2Track/Part2Track and TPT https://github.com/FranckLab/T-PT subfunctions).

-## Running LFM2PT
+## Running HR-VPTM

 Development and test occurred in Matlab versions 2019a - 2021a on Windows 10.
 Other versions may work but have not been tested.